 - Tel: +81 (0)74 548 4611

 Isuien Japanese Garden

 The beautiful Isuien garden is a good escape from Nara’s major tourist attractions.
-It consists of two parts; the mid 17th century front garden and a rear garden which was built later in 1899.
-The two gardens are connected by an attractive walkway.
+It consists of 2 parts; the mid-17th century front garden and a rear garden which was built later in 1899.
+The 2 gardens are connected by an attractive walkway.
 Here, you’ll find a few small tea houses as well as a very interesting museum featuring vintage pottery, ceramics, and arts and crafts from Korea and China.

 Rice Terraces in Asuka

-Horyuji Temple (also known as Ikaruga-dera Temple) was founded by Prince Regent Shotoku (574-622), is considered Japan’s oldest Buddhist Temple and the buildings making up the site are the world's oldest existing wooden structures.
-Horyu-ji features an original wooden kondo (main hall) that is more than 1,300 years old, a five-story pagoda and many valuable Buddha images and sculptures.
+Horyuji Temple (also known as Ikaruga-dera Temple) was founded by Prince Regent Shotoku (574-622), and is considered Japan’s oldest Buddhist Temple.
+Some of the buildings within the temple grounds are considered the world's oldest existing wooden structures.
+Horyuji features an original wooden kondo (main hall) that is more than 1,300 years old, a 5-story pagoda and many valuable Buddha images and sculptures.
 Besides being one of the 7 great temples of prefecture and the seat of the Shotoku sect of Buddhism, Horyuji Temple is credited to be the first UNESCO World Heritage site in Japan.
 It's about a About a 15-minute train ride from from JR Nara station in In Ikaruga-cho.

 Yoshino Mountain is about 90 minutes away by train from Nara, and becomes lively every spring as it is a popular site for hamami (cherry blossom) viewing.
 More than 10,000 cherry trees cover the slopes of Yoshino Mountain.
 Due to the altitude, the trees blossom longer here, unlike at lower locations where the blossom is viewable for an average of only about two weeks.